juliogomez/netdevops/pyATS.md

 (pyats) /pyats/demos #
 ```

-In a real situation you would be receiving calls from users.
+In the real world, soon you would be receiving calls from users.
 "Something is wrong", "I lost connectivity", "My database stopped working".
-So instead of start your troubleshooting by _brute force_, how about asking Genie to determine what is the current status of the network, and even better _what changed_ since the last time you took the snapshot of the network in good state.
+So instead of starting your troubleshooting by _brute force_, how about asking Genie to determine what is the current status of the network after the outage, and even better _what changed_ since the last time you took the snapshot of the network in good state.

 Let's do this by running the same command as previously, but asking the system to store the resulting files in a different directory (`--output bad`).